 Welcome / Lab Overview:

 In this lab, you will get some hands-on learning with sensors - devices that computers use to gather environmental information from the world around them.
 You will then build on this knowledge of microcontrollers and sensors to create a basic robot.
-You will create a robot from your temperature sensor by adding an actuator (i.e. motor - in this case simulating a fan), by integrating all the components of a robot: a sensor, a controller, and an actuator.
+You will create a robot from your temperature sensor by adding an actuator (i.e. a motor - in this case simulating a fan), by integrating all the components of a robot: a sensor, a controller, and an actuator.
 With this fundamental knowledge you will be able to understand the myriad combinations of these components, from consumer aerial drones, to surgical robots, to self-driving cars.

 • Assemble electronics components using a soldering iron